Learn more Plan work more realistically with the new Workload Report based on team capacity.

 How Many People Work from Home

-In the United States, the percentage of people working from home rose to 20%, or one-fifth of the workforce.
+In the United States, the volume of work performed off-site has stabilized.
+When asking how many people work from home today compared to 2020, we see a shift from fully remote to hybrid models.
+Currently, approximately 27% of all paid workdays are done from home.
 This has been attributed to the evolution of company operations and employee lifestyles in the face of the global pandemic.
 Traditional work environments are done away with, in favor of more flexible arrangements.

 98% of employees desire to work from home for the rest of their careers.
 This figure showcases the deepening aspiration of workers to have more autonomy, flexibility, and more personal time.
 It’s not surprising that another 98% would recommend online work to their friends.